Takakiriy/typrm/README.md

 - (version 1.x) You can nest settings.
-    In the space character indent tree structure, it can be referenced from the descendants of the parent node of `setting:` that defines the variable.
+    In the space character indent tree structure, it can be referenced from the descendants of the parent node of `#settings:` that defines the variable.
-    If a variable with the same name as the variable defined in `Setting:` in the parent direction is also defined in `Setting:` in the child direction,
+    If a variable with the same name as the variable defined in `#settings:` in the parent direction is also defined in `#settings:` in the child direction,
     the value defined in the child direction is referenced.

 Example:

-    settings:
+    settings: #settings:
         __Name__: project1
         main:
             __MainID__: 123      #// Define __MainID__ not main.__MainID__